1836 Battle Monument

 After acquiring the land, a town committee worked with Solomon Willard, construction supervisor of the Bunker Hill Monument, to design the obelisk, and artisan James Wilkins to construct the monument.
 The project was inspired by the 50th anniversary of the War of Independence in the Greater Boston region with preliminary funding provided by the Bunker Hill Monument Association.

-The dedication service included a prayer by Reverend Barzillai Frost; Address by the Honorable Samuel Hoar; Prayer by Reverend Dr. Ripley; Original Hymn, sung to “Old Hundred” and a Benediction by Reverend Dr. Ripley.
-In his address, Samuel Hoar urged the young to study the lives of those who participated in the American Revolution and follow the principles for which they stood noting that “this modest but appropriate and beautiful monument is creditable to us, but a good adherence to law, order, and good principles would be a better memorial of our veneration for our fathers than any we could offer.”
+The dedication service included a prayer by Reverend Barzillai Frost; address by the Honorable Samuel Hoar; prayer by Reverend Dr. Ripley; original hymn sung to “Old Hundred”; and, benediction by Ripley.
+In his address, Hoar urged the young to study the lives of those who participated in the American Revolution and follow the principles for which they stood noting that, “this modest but appropriate and beautiful monument is creditable to us, but a good adherence to law, order, and good principles would be a better memorial of our veneration for our fathers than any we could offer.”

-Unveiled at the dedication was Ralph Waldo Emerson’s famous poem, “The Concord Hymn,” commissioned by the Battle Monument Committee for the dedication.
-Its opening lines, “By the rude bridge that arched the flood, Their flags to April’s breeze unfurled, Here once the embattled farmers stood, And fired the shot heard round the world” have become synonymous with the battle.
+Unveiled at the dedication was Ralph Waldo Emerson’s famous poem, Concord Hymn, commissioned by the Battle Monument Committee for the dedication.
+Its opening lines, “By the rude bridge that arched the flood, Their flags to April’s breeze unfurled, Here once the embattled farmers stood, And fired the shot heard round the world,” have become synonymous with the Battle of Concord.

 The text reads as follows: